FruitieX/jsii/README.md

 jsii
 ====

-node.js based user interface for the `ii` irc client with vim-like keybindings.
+node.js based user interface for the `jsiid` irc client with vim-like keybindings.
-Takes as first argument a directory where it reads/writes out/in files.
-Bundled with a handful of scripts to make using `ii` a blast!
+Takes as first argument a server:chan name, channel id or search string.

 ![Screenshot](/screenshot.png "Yep, it's an irc client.")